Approximating Analytic Spectra of Hyperbolic Systems with Summation-by-Parts Finite Difference Operators: Analytic Spectra

 \subsection{Case 4: Variable coefficients; $\tilde{B}$ is not a diagonal matrix}

-For this case it is quite difficult to compute an analytic spectrum since the matrix exponential in \eqref{eqn: general} can only be expressed as an infinite sum via the Magnus series \cite{awrejcewicz2016dynamical}.
+For this case it is more challenging to compute an analytic spectrum since the general solution to the differential equation \eqref{eqn: char2} is not easily expressed in closed form \cite{Taylor2011}.
 However, we include it here as we explore its spectrum numerically in \Cref{sec:discrete}.